-Businessmen say “just give me a ballpark figure” or “he already has two strikes against him” or “we need to touch base” without picturing a baseball game.
+When businessmen say “give me a ballpark figure” or “he already has two strikes against him” or “we need to touch base,” they're not thinking of a baseball game.

-All these expressions originated with sporting events—and knowing their background can help you understand their meaning.
+The expressions on this page originated with sporting events.Now they're used in many other contexts.
+Knowing their background can help you understand their meaning.

-Most of these sports idioms are used in business, and many are also used in friendly conversations outside of work.
+People use most of these sports idioms in business conversations.
+Many are also used in friendly conversations outside of work.

 • ‘In the ballpark’ means within a certain range or approximate value.
 So does ‘a ballpark figure’—an estimate of approximate size or value.

-Both refer originally to balls hit within the ballpark (playing field) as compared to the less common situation in which the ball is hit completely out of the park.
+Both refer originally to balls hit within the ballpark (inside the playing field).
+It's less common for a batter to hit the ball completely out of the park.

 • To ‘hit a home run’ means to have a major success.

-In baseball, the team that is ‘up to bat’ tries to score ‘runs’ as their players hit the ball and run from first base to second, then third, and then ‘home’ base without being put ‘out’ by the other team.
+In baseball, the team that is ‘up to bat’ tries to score ‘runs.’
+Their players hit the ball and run from first base to second, third, and then ‘home’ base without being put ‘out’ by the other team.

-Hitting a home run involves hitting the ball far enough that the runner may touch and pass first, second, and third base and reach ‘home’ before the other team can get the ball and throw it to teammates at one of the bases or home.
+Hitting a home run means hitting the ball far enough that the hitter (and any teammates already on bases) can reach 'home' before the other team can get the ball there and tag them 'out.'

 • To ‘touch base’ is to contact someone, often about a particular project or offer.